 We review our available-for-sale investments for other-than-temporary declines in fair value below our cost basis each quarter and whenever events or changes in circumstances indicate that the cost basis of an asset may not be recoverable.
 The evaluation is based on a number of factors, including the length of time and the extent to which the fair value has been below our cost basis, as well as adverse conditions related specifically to the security such as any changes to the credit rating of the security and the intent to sell or whether we will more likely than not be required to sell the security before recovery of its amortized cost basis.
 Our assessment of whether a security is other-than-temporarily impaired could change in the future based on new developments or changes in assumptions related to that particular security.

-During the three months ended March 31, 2021, we had realized gains of \$40,000 on available-for-sale investments.
+During the three and nine months ended September 30, 2021, we had realized (gains) and losses of (\$0.01) and \$0.08 million, respectively, on available-for-sale investments.

 Equity Investments